Shamit Shome: Montreal Impact

 On January 4, 2017, Major League Soccer announced that they had signed Shome to a Generation Adidas contract prior to the 2017 MLS SuperDraft, paying an undisclosed transfer fee to FC Edmonton in the process.
 Shome was drafted by the Montreal Impact in the second round of the draft.
 In October 2017, Shome made his MLS debut in the Impact's final game of the season, coming on as a substitute for Impact captain Patrice Bernier.

-In March 2018, Shome was loaned to USL club Ottawa Fury, but he was recalled two weeks later due to injuries in the Impact midfield.
+In March 2018, Shome was loaned to USL club Ottawa Fury FC, but he was recalled two weeks later due to injuries in the Impact midfield.
 Midway through the 2018 season, Shome began to get regular appearances off the bench, earning positive reviews.
 In April 2019, Shome got his first full 90 minute match against DC United, with an impressive impact on the pitch.
 He scored his first goal for Montreal against the New England Revolution on April 24.
 On May 29, Shome got his first assist to Omar Browne against Real Salt Lake.
 Shome would have his option for the 2020 season exercised by the Impact, keeping him with the club for 2020.
 At the end of the 2020 season, Shome would be released by the Impact, ending his time at the club after four seasons.